-The boat's windshield and the middle doors between the consoles are made of acryl, and can be washed with water and soap (e.g. car shampoo).
+The middle door between the consoles on the boat (lower half) is made of acrylic and can be washed with soap and water (e.g. car shampoo).
 Do not use solvents on acrylic.

 Useful tip: When wiping the boat's windshield dry after cleaning, avoid using circular motions.

-This can leave circular smudges on the windscreen that become visible in sunlight, impeding visibility.
+This can leave circular smudges on the windshield that become visible in sunlight, impeding visibility.
 Use newspaper or a cotton rag, using first horizontal, then vertical motions.
-Repeat this a few times and you'll bring the windscreen to a brilliant shine.
+Repeat this a few times and you'll bring the windshield to a brilliant shine.